bartvandebiezen/css-conventions/css-conventions.md

-# CSS & CSS Preprocessor Conventions
+# CSS and CSS Preprocessor Conventions

 The goal of these conventions are to create reusable stylesheets and to keep them maintainable, transparent, readable, and scalable.
 And to make it as painless as possible to work with.